VianTibay/WD-SW04/readme.md

 Description of the project in details.

 Guiding Question:
+- who will benefit most from project?
+- What specific issues or challenges are addressed?
-- What is the project
+- What is the structure of the codebase (e.g., folders, modules, components)?
-- What are key components
-- What technology used and how it is used
+- Are there specific frameworks or libraries that the project relies on?

 ### Key Components
 <!-- TODO: List of Key Components -->